aip-primeca-occitanie/ros-introduction-robmob/README.md

-# NOTE : Supported by ROSIN - ROS Industrial Quality-assured Robot Software Components.
+# NOTE: Supported by ROSIN - ROS Industrial Quality-assured Robot Software Components.
 More information: https://www.rosin-project.eu/ This work has received funding from the European Union‘s Horizon 2020 research and innovation programme under grant agreement No 732287.

 # Dockerfiles for AIP Primeca Occitanie